Port of Prince Rupert

 The Port of Prince Rupert is a seaport managed by the Prince Rupert Port Authority that occupies 667,731 ha of land and water along 20 km of waterfront.
 The port is located in Prince Rupert Harbour in the North Coast Regional District of British Columbia.

 The Port of Prince Rupert is the third busiest seaport in Canada by container volume and cargo tonnage after the Port of Vancouver and Port of Montreal.
+The port is also the deepest ice-free natural harbour in North America, and the 3rd deepest natural harbour in the world.

 History

 Early 20th century

 The Port of Prince Rupert was built upon the completion of the Grand Trunk Pacific Railway in 1914 and its development had been promoted by Grand Trunk Railway president Charles Melville Hays as an alternative to the Port of Vancouver, which was serviced by the Canadian Pacific and Canadian Northern railways.
 In 1919, the Grand Trunk Pacific fell into bankruptcy and was nationalized by the federal government and merged into the Canadian National Railways (CNR).

 The port was expanded during World War II to support Canadian and United States military action in the Pacific Theatre, notably in the Alaska Territory.